 What not covered?

-Natural wear and tear aren’t covered under the warranty.
+Natural wear and tear aren’t covered under the new home warranties.
 Nor is weather damage or any issues that result from you not maintaining the property.

 Issues such as damp and condensation may be covered.
 However, they are only covered if they result from the builder’s failure to comply with the warranty provider’s standards.
 Again as these are the builder’s fault, expect them to solve it.